HandsOnDataViz/book/embed/tableau/README.md

 Question: After creating an interactive data visualization with Tableau Public, how do I embed it on my website?

 Answer: Tableau Public supports two embedding methods, and your choice depends on your type of website.
-- A) Embed code: can be pasted directly into an HTML web page
+- A) Embed code: if you can paste directly into an HTML web page
-- B) Link: can be converted into an iFrame for WordPress.org, Wix, and other common web platforms
+- B) Convert Link to iFrame: to paste into WordPress.org, Wix, SquareSpace, Weebly, and many other web platforms

 ## Try it